AndrewEllis93/Print-Tuning-Guide/README.md

 - Some amount of this is unavoidable, but there are some things that *may* help:
     - Try reducing your pressure advance smooth time (I use 0.02)
     - Try reducing top infill speeds and accelerations.
+    - Use single top perimeters (SuperSlicer).
+This simply makes these infill areas a bit larger.
 ## SuperSlicer Bulging Issues

 ![](Images/Misc/Bulging.png)